ColeVan/ELK-Bash/README.md

 https://github.com/user-attachments/assets/da4704f8-cc7b-4702-9bec-9404fa2190c4

 # 🚀 ELK Stack Deployment Script

+## 🚨 Disclaimer
+**This script is intended for testing/training purposes only and is NOT recommended for large-scale production deployments.
+Yet....**

 ## 🔥 Overview
 The script **`deploy_ELK_STACK_ALPHA_version_1.3.sh`** automates the deployment and configuration of the **Elastic Stack** (**Elasticsearch, Kibana, and Logstash**) on Linux.